lu-lab/PumpKin/README.md

 ### Step 1: Follow the directions on [ez-frcnn.com](www.ez-frcnn.com) to train a model to track the *pharyngeal bulb* and inference your videos.
 1. Be sure to use high-quality (at minimum 1080p) images so that the pharyngeal bulb (and grinder) are clearly labelable!
 2. We recommend using 100-200 images for training, depending on the variation of your recordings.
 You can also train separate models for different recording conditions if one model is struggling to generalize.
-3. We provide an example model at `./models/bulb_tracking_EXAMPLE.pth`, but we **highly recommend** either training your own model or retraining the example model as a starting point.
+3. We provide an example model at [OSF](https://osf.io/79hfv) under `/models/bulb_tracking_EXAMPLE.pth`, but we **highly recommend** either training your own model or retraining the example model as a starting point.

 ### Step 2: Use the `cropROI.ipynb` Jupyter Notebook to crop each of your videos to a 250x250p area centered on the pharyngeal bulb.
 1. If using a different folder structure, update `VID_DIR` and `OUT_DIR` accordingly.